Temporal-Logic-Based Reward Shaping for Continuing Reinforcement Learning Tasks: Experiments

 Figure~\ref{fig:cartpole} plots the learning performance when the accurate scoring range $[-2.4, 2,4]$ is given to shaping and shielding.
 Figure~\ref{fig:cartpole_wrong} shows the results when an inaccurate scoring range $[-2,2]$ is used.
-The baseline fails to learn to keep the cart in the scoring range in most trials.
+Because the cart can leave the scoring range and never reset, the baseline gets extremely sparse reward and fails to solve the problem in a reasonable amount of time in most trials.
 Shaping and shielding are both able to significantly improve the learning performance, but when the knowledge is inaccurate, shielding over-restricts action choices and achieves worse average reward than shaping.
+The results also show that shaping is robust to only knowing approximate dynamics.